Celtics Vulnerable in Key Areas in Loss to Pacers - CLNS Media

 Udoka has said it himself numerous times: the key to the Celtics’ season turning around was assuming full health.
 That being the thin line that dictates Boston’s season outcome is hard to swallow, but consolidating, accentuating their strengths and removing players who didn’t fit Udoka’s stylistic emphasizes could still prove right even if it’s not a slam dunk.
 He attributed his thin rotation to being ready to go come playoff time for that rigor, and they appear ready to contend if they are whole.
 That’s better than having no path to winning the east.

-It’s also worth acknowledging how easily it could go wrong, as lottery teams in the Pacers and Pistons produce tape how far attacking the weak side and playing physically inside can go toward disrupting Boston’s formula.
+It’s also worth acknowledging how easily it could all go wrong, as lottery teams in the Pacers and Pistons produce tape how far attacking the weak side and playing physically inside can go toward disrupting Boston’s formula.

 “We didn’t come out at physical as we wanted to,” Udoka said post-game on Sunday.
 “What we showed at halftime was the lack of physicality and connection, and allowing them to get in a rhythm and make some easy shots early.
 Then it kind of snowballed where they did hit some tough ones where we did defend better … Haliburton, Hield, those guys were kind of walking into threes when we were underneath the three-point line.”